mendix/docs/content/appstore/app-services/ms-teams-connector.md

 1. In the **App Explorer**, go to **Settings**.
 The **App Settings** dialog box opens.
 2. On the **Configurations**, click **Edit**.
 The **Edit Configuration** dialog box opens.
-3. Go to the **Constants** tab, click **New**.
+3. Go to the **Constants** tab.
+3. Click **New**.
 The **Select Constant** dialog box opens.
 4. Go to **MSTeamsConnectorModule** > **Configurations**.
 You can see **LicenseSecret** and **LicenseKey** are defined as constants.
     ![](attachments/ms-teams-connector/configuring-license-keys.png)
 5. Select **LicenseSecret**.
-5. In the **New Constant Value** dialog box, enter the **Value** that you got and click **OK** to save the settings.
+5. In the **New Constant Value** dialog box, enter the **Value** of the LicenseSecret you got.
+5. Click **OK** to save the settings and closes the dialog box.
-7. Do steps 3 to 4 again.
+7. Do steps 4 to 5 again.
 7. Select **LicenseKey**.
-7. In the **New Constant Value** dialog box, enter the **Value** that you got and click **OK** to save the settings.
+7. In the **New Constant Value** dialog box, enter the **Value** of the LicenseKey that you got.
+7. Click **OK** to save the settings and closes the dialog box.
 8. After you finish building the app, click **Run** to deploy your app to the cloud.

 ## 4 Usage

-### 4.1 Configuring Webhooks in Communication Services Console
+### 4.1 Configuring Webhooks in the Communication Services Console
- In Microsoft Teams, [create a webhook URL for the channel](https://docs.servicenow.com/bundle/quebec-it-service-management/page/product/site-reliability-ops/task/create-webhook-url-channel-ms-teams.html) to which you want to send message.
+ In Microsoft Teams, [create a webhook URL for the channel](https://docs.servicenow.com/bundle/quebec-it-service-management/page/product/site-reliability-ops/task/create-webhook-url-channel-ms-teams.html) to which you want to send messages.
 {{% todo %}}Configuring Webhooks in communication console will be added once entire flow is ready{{% /todo %}}

 ### 4.2 Sending Message to a Teams Channel

 #### 4.2.1 Using Microflow

-1. From the toolbox, drag and drop the Microsoft Teams Connector activity in your microflow.
+1. From the toolbox, drag and drop the **Microsoft Teams Connector** activity in your microflow.
     ![](attachments/ms-teams-connector/connector_in_microflow.png)
-2. Double-click the Microsoft Teams Connector activity and specify the following settings with expression syntax in the **Microsoft Teams Connector** dialog box:
+2. Double-click the **Microsoft Teams Connector** activity to open the **Microsoft Teams Connector** dialog box.
+3. Specify the following settings with expression syntax:
-    1. Set the **webhookId** parameter to the **webhookId** generated for the Microsoft Teams channel webhookUrl you configured in Communication Services Console.
+    1. Set the **webhookId** parameter to the **webhookId** generated when you configured the webhook URL in the Communication Services Console.
-    2. Set the text message parameter with the message you want to send on the channel.
+    2. Set the text message parameter with the message you want to send to the Microsoft Teams channel.
         ![](attachments/ms-teams-connector/microflow_configure_parameters.png)
-3. Click **OK** to save the changes and close the window.
+    3. Click **OK** to save the changes and close the dialog box.

 {{% alert type="info" %}}If the message gets sent successfully, the activity returns a boolean value `true`; otherwise, the active returns `false`.{{% /alert %}}

-After the **Microsoft Teams Connector** activity is configured, once the microflow that uses this activity is triggered, the app asynchronously sends out the message to the microsoft teams channel.
+After the **Microsoft Teams Connector** activity is configured, once the microflow that uses this activity is triggered, the app asynchronously sends out the message to the Microsoft Teams channel.

 ### 5 Checking Statistics Using the Usage Dashboard
 {{% todo %}}Will add content once  available{{% /todo %}}